-Application for ratings of the Obligations has been made to S&P Global Ratings ("S&P"), 55 Water Street, New York, New York.
-If ratings are assigned, they will reflect only the opinion of S&P. Any explanation of the significance of the ratings may be obtained only from S&P.
+S&P Global Ratings ("S&P"), 55 Water Street, New York, New York has assigned a rating of "AA" to each series of the Obligations.
+The ratings reflect only the opinion of S&P. Any explanation of the significance of the ratings may be obtained only from S&P.

-There is no assurance that a rating, if assigned, will continue for any given period of time, or that such rating will not be revised, suspended or withdrawn, if, in the judgment of S&P, circumstances so warrant.
+There is no assurance that a rating will continue for any given period of time, or that such rating will not be revised, suspended or withdrawn, if, in the judgment of S&P, circumstances so warrant.
 A revision, suspension or withdrawal of a rating may have an adverse effect on the market price of the Obligations.